daniel1820815/daniel1820815.github.io/_drafts/software-triple-d-part1.md

 #comments_id: # CREATE AND ADD ISSUE NO.
 ---

 This blog post series is about the software triple D which is better know as **Software Design, Development, and Deployment** from the [Cisco DevNet Expert lab exam topics](https://learningnetwork.cisco.com/s/devnet-expert-exam-topics-lab){:target="_blank"}.
 This topic is already covered very well on the Cisco DevNet Professional core exam which is the [350-901 DEVCOR: Developing Applications Using Cisco Core Platforms and APIs](https://learningnetwork.cisco.com/s/devcor-exam-topics){:target="_blank"}.
 All parts of section 1.0 from the DEVCOR exam topics are about **Software Development and Design** and it is a really a good foundation to build on top of it for the lab exam.
 The 350-901 DEVCOR exam is currently the prerequisites to book the lab exam.
-In this first blog post I will cover section 1.1 including the subsections:
+In this first blog post I will cover section 1.1 including its subsections:

 - 1.1 Design a solution based on an on-premises, hybrid, or public cloud deployment, considering these factors